turboflakes/crunch/README.md

         --matrix-user <matrix-user>
             Your regular matrix user. e.g. '@your-regular-matrix-account:matrix.org' this user account will receive notifications from your other 'Crunch Bot' matrix account.
-    -m, --maximum-payouts <maximum-payouts>
+        --maximum-calls <maximum-calls>                  Maximum number of calls in a single batch. [default: 8] -m, --maximum-payouts <maximum-payouts>
             Maximum number of unclaimed eras for which an extrinsic payout will be submitted. (e.g. a value of 4 means that if there are unclaimed eras in the last 84 the maximum unclaimed payout calls for each stash address